saolaolsson/pixiple/readme.md

 ## What's Pixiple?

-Pixiple searches for and lets you compare and manipulate a list of image file pairs sorted according to how similar their pixel and/or metadata content are.
+Pixiple is a Windows application that searches your files for images that are similar in pixel and metadata content and presents you with a sorted list of similar image pairs to compare.

 ## Screenshot

 ![Screenshot](screenshot.jpg)

+## Download

+Download the executable from [Releases](https://github.com/olaolsso/pixiple/releases).

 ## Features